anuragtb/pdfcpu/encrypt/change_upw.md

 # Change User Password

 This command changes the password which is also known as the *open doc password*.
+Have a look at some [examples](#examples).

 ## Usage